Finnoy Travel - Travel Stories and Reviews

 Finnair, the national carrier of Finland, operates primarily from its hub in Helsinki.
 It provides services within Finland, across Europe, and to far-off destinations.
 Celebrating its 100th anniversary, Finnair is one of the world's oldest aviation companies.

 In our past reviews, we have explored Finnair's economy class, but now our focus shifts especially to the short-haul business.
-It's a well-known fact that airlines' narrowbody business class significantly varies from a widebody business class, leaving many to question if it gives value for the money.
+It's well-known that airlines' narrowbody business class significantly varies from a widebody business class, leaving many questioning if it gives value for the money.
 This review aims to provide a balanced assessment of Finnair's business class and evaluate it against ticket pricing.

 Our Flights to Reykjavik and Back

-Securing two seats on the same flight proved to be a formidable task.
+Securing two seats on the same flight proved formidable.
 Initially, our plan involved travelling to Iceland during the summer, but the lack of available seats thwarted our plans.
 Consequently, we rescheduled our trip for September.
-This turned out to be a blessing in disguise as accommodation prices in Iceland were lower during this period and the popular tourist spots, such as the Blue Lagoon, were less congested, making for a more enjoyable visit to the beautiful country of Iceland.
+This turned out to be a blessing in disguise as accommodation prices in Iceland were lower during this period, and the popular tourist spots, such as the Blue Lagoon, were less congested, making for a more enjoyable visit to the beautiful country of Iceland.

 Our outbound flight was operated with Airbus A319 and the inbound flight with Airbus A321.
-Both the aircraft are narrow bodies having 3+3 seating.
+Both aircraft have narrow bodies with 3+3 seats.

 Finnair Business Class Experience